RLGill/Template-R-projects-workflow/README.md

 #### 6. Format and save your code

-1. After each coding session, add any extra package(s) to your project's lockfile by navigating to `00-R-code` from the `Files` pane \> `Install-dependencies.R` \> add packages to the `list_packages()` vector \> run the script \> save and close - this will load them with the first chunk in future sessions.
+1. After each coding session, add any extra package(s) to your project's lockfile by navigating to `00-R-code` from the `Files` pane \> `Install-dependencies.R` \> add packages to the `list_packages()` vector \> run the script \> save and close - this will load them with the "`Current dependencies`" chunk in future sessions.
-2. In the second chunk of `Conductor.Rmd`, remove the package name(s) from the `list_packages()` vector \> run the chunk - check that your package(s) were installed/loaded without error.
+2. In the "`Add/load packages during a coding session`" chunk of `Conductor.Rmd`, remove the package name(s) from the `list_packages()` vector \> run the chunk - check that your package(s) were installed/loaded without error.
 3. Before you proceed with the next step, commit and push the current version of your project to GitHub.
-4. Format your code according to the [tidyverse style guide](https://style.tidyverse.org/) by running the third chunk line-by-line (don't click the play symbol!) and perform the following checks and/or changes as appropriate:
+4. Format your code according to the [tidyverse style guide](https://style.tidyverse.org/) by running the "`Format code as you complete stages`" chunk line-by-line (don't click the play symbol!) and perform the following checks and/or changes as appropriate:

 `lintr::use_lintr(type = "tidyverse")` - can change type to other styles if preferred.